Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 The options we've used here:

 * `(:use :cl)` -- This makes BEATLES inherit all the exported symbols from the COMMON-LISP package (nicknamed CL).
 You'll almost always want to do this, because otherwise you'll have to prefix all the spec-defined symbols with `cl:`.
 * `(:export :play)` -- Exporting a symbol makes it visible outside the package.
-We're going to define a `play` function inside the BEATLES package and export it.
+We're going to define a `play` function inside the BEATLES package and export the symbol.

 Why do many of these symbols have a colon as a prefix?
-This is a special syntax for referencing "keyword symbols", which are symbols in the [KEYWORD package](https://www.lispworks.com/documentation/HyperSpec/Body/11_abc.htm).
+This is a special syntax for referencing "keywords", which are symbols in the [KEYWORD package](https://www.lispworks.com/documentation/HyperSpec/Body/11_abc.htm).
 A common use of keyword symbols is to avoid flooding a package namespace with symbols that will never be used again.
-If we wrote this defpackage form without keyword symbols, then symbols called `cl` and `play` would be pointlessy intern'd into the CL-USER package (or whichever package is active).
+If we wrote this defpackage form without keyword symbols, then symbols called `cl` and `play` would be pointlessy interned into the CL-USER package (or whichever package is active).
 In fact, as it stands, we're pointlessly interning the `beatles` symbol.
 We could avoid this by writing `(defpackage :beatles ...)` instead.
 The same applies for calls to `find-package`, as `(find-package :beatles)` works just as well as `(find-package 'beatles)` or `(find-package "BEATLES")`.

 Anyway, let's now define some functions in the BEATLES package.
 Since the `play` symbol is exported, the function it identifies will be available outside the package.